What Business Expenses Are Tax-Deductible?

 The general rule: "Generally, you cannot deduct personal, living, or family expenses.
 However, if you have an expense for something that is used partly for business and partly for personal purposes, divide the total cost between the business and personal parts.
 You can deduct the business part" (IRS, Publication 535, Business Expenses, section on personal versus business expenses).

-Bookkeeping tip: keep track of all your expenses.
+A vital bookkeeping tip is to keep track of all your expenses.
 That way you can review your expenses and ask your accountant if any of them might be tax-deductible.

 Cost of Goods Sold